sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_7_HelloWorldProgramInPython/Q_7_HelloWorldProgramInPython_Quiz.md

 **Description**

-a) Older version of Python.

-b) We are using Python 3.x.x.
+We are using Python 3.x.x.
 Latest version is 3.11.x.
 Anything starting with 3 we can use.

-c) Older version of Python.

-d) All are not correct.

 ---
 ---